rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

        auter --enable

-### Basic Configuration
+### Configure Auter

-1. Enable autoreboot.
-Configuration is controlled via /etc/auter/auter.conf.
-Change the autoreboot field from the default of "no" to "yes".
+1. Enable autoreboot by opening the **/etc/auter/auter.conf** and changing the `AUTOREBOOT` field from the default of `"no"` to `"yes"`.

        AUTOREBOOT="yes"

-2. Configure update times.
-Update times are set with a cron file found in the **/etc/cron.d/auter** directory.
-The default install comes with some examples, all of which are commented out.
-Remove the preceeding '#' from each line you want to apply.
-At a minimum you will need to uncomment one line from the 'Preparing package downloads' section and one line of the 'Executing updates' section.
-You can check enabled options using:
+2. Configure update times by editing a cron file in the **/etc/cron.d/auter** directory.

+   The default installation contains some examples, which are commented out.
+Remove the preceding # from each line that you want to apply.
+At a minimum you must uncomment one line from the `Preparing package downloads` section and one line of the `Executing updates` section.

+   You can use the following command to see which options are enabled:

        egrep -v '^#|^$' /etc/cron.d/auter

-    An example of the output the preceeding command might return:
+   Following is an example of the output that the preceeding command might return:

        30 1 2 * *   root /usr/bin/auter --prep                              # On the 2nd of every month
        30 1 14 * *    root /usr/bin/auter --apply                              # On the 14th of every month

-   The scheduling is based on cron syntax, so if you require a time not listed as an example you can manually configure the time.
+   The scheduling is based on cron syntax, so if you require a time that is not listed as an example you can manually configure the time.

-3. If any of your applications require specific steps to be taken prior to shutdown or after reboot configure these by placing the necessary scripts in the correct location.
-You can specify a non-default location in /etc/auter/auter.conf.
-Default locations are:
+3. If any of your applications require specific steps to be performed before shutdown or after reboot, configure these by placing the necessary scripts in the correct location.
+You can specify a nondefault location in **/etc/auter/auter.conf**.
+Default locations are as follows:

        PREAPPLYSCRIPTDIR="/etc/auter/pre-apply.d"
        POSTAPPLYSCRIPTDIR="/etc/auter/post-apply.d"